-Admission to the Olmsted Falls Schools assumes that the student conducts himself/herself as a responsible member of the school community.
-Each student is required to accept responsibility for his/her own conduct and in doing so, accept the responsibility for the consequences of his/her choice.
+Admission to the Olmsted Falls Schools assumes that the student will act as a responsible member of the school community.
+Each student is required to accept responsibility for inappropriate conduct and in doing so, accept the responsibility for the consequences-.
 The student must recognize that to maintain an atmosphere conducive to learning, the reasonable exercise of authority by school officials is necessary.
 Some specific student responsibilities include regular school attendance, conscientious effort in classroom work, maintenance of school property, and obedience to school rules and regulations.
 Most of all, students along with administrators and faculty, share the responsibility of developing a climate in the school that is conducive to wholesome learning and living.